mihairinzis/MMM-wiki/README.md

 copy this to your config.js
 ```
-"modules": [
+"modules": [{
-	{
     module: "MMM-wiki",
     position: "bottom",
-/* 		config: {
+    config: {
         updateInterval: 30000,
         language: "en",
         characterLimit: 500,
+        category: "DidYouKnow",
         badTitles: [
             "Graphical",
             "timeline",
             "List"
         ],
         badContents: [
             "This article",
             "See also",
             "redirects here",
             "The following outline",
             "may refer to"
         ],
-		}, remove /* and */ if you want to uncomment this block and set a different config.
-	}, */
-  ]
+    }
+}]
 ```

 ## Configuration options